-Question: What is meant by attendance at a contest?
+QUESTION: What is meant by attendance at a contest?

-Answer: Attendance is defined as being present at the location/site of the contest, which includes at the team bench/area, in the stands/spectator area, any location where the contest can be observed at any time, inside a gymnasium, stadium or playing area.
+ANSWER: Attendance is defined as being present at the location/site of the contest, which includes at the team bench/area, in the stands/spectator area, any location where the contest can be observed at any time, inside a gymnasium, stadium or playing area.
 The intent of this rule is that the ejected person is not present at the location/ site of the next contest.

-Question: What happens when a student engages in Fighting/Assaultive Behavior during an athletic contest that is not observed by game officials?
+QUESTION: What happens when a student engages in Fighting/Assaultive Behavior during an athletic contest that is not observed by game officials?

-Answer: In cases when a student engages in Fighting/Assaultive Behavior that is not observed by game officials, it is the expectation of the CIF Southern Section Executive Committee that the building principal of the school involved will impose a minimum one-game suspension for the students who commit such offenses.
+ANSWER: In cases when a student engages in Fighting/Assaultive Behavior that is not observed by game officials, it is the expectation of the CIF Southern Section Executive Committee that the building principal of the school involved will impose a minimum three- game suspension for the students who commit such offenses.

-Question: What happens if a student receives a red card, misconduct of any kind, or an ejection during the last game of the season?
+QUESTION: What happens if a student or coach receives a red card, misconduct of any kind, or an ejection during the last game of the season?

-Answer: The game suspension(s) carry over to the first game(s) at the beginning of the subsequent season.
-For example, a sophomore soccer player receives a red card the last game of the 2019 season.
-He/she will serve a game suspension the first game of 2020 season.
-Suspensions carry over and must be served before the athlete becomes eligible to compete in that sport.
+ANSWER: The game suspension(s) carry over to the first game(s) at the beginning of the subsequent season.
+For example, a sophomore soccer player receives a red card the last game of the 2020 season.
+He/she will serve a game suspension the first game of 2021 season.
+Suspensions carry over and must be served before the individual becomes eligible to compete in that sport.
 See next Q&A for answers regarding seniors.

-Question: What if a senior (12th grader) student receives a red card or misconduct during the last game of the season?
+QUESTION: What if a senior (12th grader) student receives a red card, misconduct of any kind or an ejection during the last game of the season?

-Answer: If a senior (12th grade) student receives a red card, misconduct or any kind, or ejection during the last game of the season, he/she must serve the penalty in the NEXT sport in which he/she participates.
-If the student does not participate in any other sports, the CIF office will need a letter from the principal indicating the corrective action taken with that student.
+ANSWER: If a senior (12th grade) student receives a red card or misconduct during the last game of the season, he/she must serve the penalty in the NEXT sport in which he/she participates.
+If the student does not participate in any other sports, the CIF Office WILL need a letter from the principal indicating the corrective action taken with that student.
 This letter will be uploaded to the ejection report in CIF-SS Home.